 My second daughter just turned 8 years old and she LOVES her Build a Bear, Sara.
 She also LOVES mermaids.
-So I thought I could combine the 2 and give her a one of a kind mermaid costume for her sweet Sara, for her Birthday.
+So why not combine the two and make a mermaid costume for her teddy bear as a Birthday gift!

 - Butcher Paper to make the pattern

 - Tape Measure

 - Organza Ribbon

 - Needle and Thread

 Begin by taking measurements of the teddy bear and creating a simple pattern on butcher paper.
 You will want to measure the hips and the chest.

 For the tail, the top measurement will be from the bear's hips.
 Cut the measurement in half and add 1 ⅜ inch.
 That will be the top width of the tail pattern.
 For the bottom, draw a mermaid tail.
 I drew this freehand, but if you'd like I am sure you could find a shape online to trace.